SanthiChelikani/QuizCoRner/README.md

 # isro_quiz

 A new Flutter project.
-This is a Quiz application on ISRO.It also consits of learning section on ISRO like its spacecrafts,launchers and locations,etc.
+This is a Quiz application on ISRO.It also consists of learning section on ISRO like its spacecrafts,launchers and locations,etc.

 ## Getting Started